Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Results and Discussion

 \subsection{Event VPR via Ensembling}

 The effectiveness of the proposed ensemble strategies across reconstruction methods, feature extractors and the combination of feature extractors, reconstruction and temporal ensembles was evaluated against two baselines: (i) the best-performing individual ensemble member and (ii) the temporal resolution only ensemble from \cite{fischer_event-based_2020}.
-The results exhibit a bimodal distribution, reflecting the expected performance gap between day-day and day-night pairs due to significant domain shifts.
+The results exhibit a bimodal distribution, reflecting the expected performance gap between day–day and day–night pairs due to significant domain shifts.
 To highlight these trends, results are grouped into day and night conditions.
 As shown in Figure~\ref{fig:ensem_perf}, across 10 diverse traverse combinations, the proposed ensembles consistently outperformed both baselines.

-Table~\ref{tab:imprv_time_ensem} quantifies the relative improvement over temporal ensembling.
-Notably, the most significant gains occur under severe illumination variations (i.e., day to night), where the best single ensemble feature extractor achieves a 4.4\% absolute and 14.5\% relative improvement in Recall@1, and the combined ensembles achieve a 17.11\% absolute and 56.86\% relative improvement in Recall@1.
-Gains in daytime conditions are smaller, but still consistent.
-Figure~\ref{fig:esem_exam} illustrates that the ensemble similarity matrix aligns more closely with ground-truth matches than any individual reconstruction method, yielding a 9\% higher recall than the best individual in this example.
-This highlights the robustness gains achieved through aggregation.
+Table~\ref{tab:imprv_time_ensem} quantifies comparisons to existing methods along with the relative improvement over the temporal ensemble baseline~\cite{fischer_event-based_2020}.
+Under severe illumination variation on BrisbaneEventVPR (day to night), the proposed ensembling improves average recall@1 (AR@1) from 1\% for LENS~\cite{hines_compact_2025} and 37.41\% for Temporal Ensembles~\cite{fischer_event-based_2020} to 44.16\% and 66.39\% for the ensemble of feature extractors and combined ensembles.
+On NSAVP day–night, the feature extractor and combined ensembles improve AR@1 from 28.40\% to 32.18\% and to 42.55\%, respectively.
+Therefore, the combined ensembles have a relative improvement of up to 77\% in day-night transitions.
+Gains in daytime conditions are smaller but consistent, with up to 3.02\% relative gain on BrisbaneEventVPR and 8.63\% relative gain on NSAVP.
+Additionally, figure~\ref{fig:esem_exam} illustrates the fusion of predictions from multiple event-to-frame reconstructions, yielding a higher recall than the best individual method and highlights the robustness gained through aggregation.